 Rooted in the experience of inhabiting a female body, Berthon-Moine disrupts idealized femininity, proposing a new language for female subjectivity.
-Combining the strange and the familiar, her sculptures defy conventional gender binaries with anthropomorphic forms, immersing viewers in a realm of ambiguity and disquieting sexuality, as seen in 'Triple A (Access All Areas),' a sculpture presenting openings and tumescent forms suggestive of erogenous male and female body parts.
-Through material choices that juxtapose soft and aggressive elements, she challenges binary notions of beauty and repulsion, destabilizing our singular selves.
-'Sausage Making' presents a deep red yonic soft sculpture spiked with metal fangs chopping a golden phallus into sausages, transforming the fear of castration into a recipe for something productive, nourishing, and humorous.
+Combining the strange and the familiar, her sculptures defy conventional gender binaries with anthropomorphic forms, immersing viewers in a realm of ambiguity and disquieting sexuality.

 Email: ingridbm@btinternet.com - Instagram: @ingridberthonmoine